Reflected BSDEs when the obstacle is not right-continuous and optimal stopping

-The following proposition is recalled for the convenience of the reader. \begin{Proposition} Let $X$ and $Y$ be two optional processes such that $X_S\geq Y_S$ a.s. for all $S\in\stopo$.
-Then, $X\geq Y$ up to an evanescent set. \end{Proposition} \begin{proof} The result is a direct consequence of the optional section theorem (cf. \cite[Theorem IV.84]{DM1}).
-The details of the proof are analogous to those of the proof of Theorem IV.86 of \cite{DM1} and are left to the reader. \end{proof}

-Let us recall the change of variables formula for optional semimartingales which are not necessarily cad.
+We recall the change of variables formula for {\em optional strong semimartingales} which are not necessarily right-continuous.
 The result can be seen as a generalization of the classical Itô formula and can be found in \cite[Theorem 8.2]{Galchouk} (cf. also \cite[Chapter VI, Section 3, page 538]{Lenglart}).
 We recall the result in our framework in which the underlying filtered probability space satisfies the usual conditions. \begin{Theorem}[Gal'chouk-Lenglart] Let $n\in\N$.
-Let $X$ be an $n$-dimensional optional semimartingale, i.e. $X=(X^1,\ldots, X^n)$ is an $n$-dimensional optional process with decomposition $X^k=X_0^k+M^k +A^k+B^k$, for all $k\in\{1,\ldots,n\}$, where $M^k$ is a (cadlag) local martingale, $A^k$ is a right-continuous process of finite variation such that $A_0=0$, and $B^k$ is a left-continuous process of finite variation which is purely discontinuous and such that $B_0=0$.
+Let $X$ be an $n$-dimensional {\em optional strong semimartingale}, i.e. $X=(X^1,\ldots, X^n)$ is an $n$-dimensional optional process with decomposition $X^k=X_0^k+M^k +A^k+B^k$, for all $k\in\{1,\ldots,n\}$, where $M^k$ is a (cadlag) local martingale, $A^k$ is a right-continuous adapted process of finite variation such that $A_0=0$, and $B^k$ is a left-continuous adapted process of finite variation which is purely discontinuous and such that $B_0=0$.
 Let $F$ be a twice continuously differentiable function on $\R^n$.
-Then, almost surely, for all $t\geq 0$,
+Then,

 where $D^k$ denotes the differentiation operator with respect to the $k$-th coordinate, and $M^{kc}$ denotes the continuous part of $M^k$. \end{Theorem}